Christie Burke

 Christie Burke (born October 20, 1989) is a Canadian actress known for her portrayal of Renesmee Cullen in The Twilight Saga: Breaking Dawn – Part 2.
 The actor graduated from New Westminster Secondary School in 2007.
+She also portrayed Barbara, a love interest of Billy the Kid, in the series of the same name.
 In 2023, Burke serves in a leading role in the TV series The Ark on Syfy.